hilbix/tino/howto/netdata.md

 # Special notes

 Note that most time the defaults of NetData are fine.

-Like for the Mysql module.
+> Like for the MySQL module which monitors MySQL.
+But I do not use it.

 But sometimes I change things.
 I note them here.
 For me, not for you.